Columbia River Basalt Group: Dating of the flood basalt flows

 Three major tools are used to date the CRBG flows: Stratigraphy, radiometric dating, and magnetostratigraphy.
 These techniques have been key to correlating data from disparate basalt exposures and boring samples over five states.

 Major eruptive pulses of flood basalt lavas are laid down stratigraphically.
 The layers can be distinguished by physical characteristics and chemical composition.
 Each distinct layer is typically assigned a name usually based on area (valley, mountain, or region) where that formation is exposed and available for study.
 Stratigraphy provides a relative ordering (ordinal ranking) of the CRBG layers.

 Absolute dates, subject to a statistical uncertainty, are determined through radiometric dating using isotope ratios such as 40Ar/39Ar dating, which can be used to identify the date of solidifying basalt.
 In the CRBG deposits 40Ar, which is produced by 40K decay, only accumulates after the melt solidifies.

 Magnetostratigraphy is also used to determine age.
 This technique uses the pattern of magnetic polarity zones of CRBG layers by comparison to the magnetic polarity timescale.
 The samples are analyzed to determine their characteristic remanent magnetization from the Earth's magnetic field at the time a stratum was deposited.
-This is possible as magnetic minerals precipitate in the melt (crystallize), they orient themselves with Earth's magnetic field.
+This is possible because, as magnetic minerals precipitate in the melt (crystallize), they align themselves with Earth's current magnetic field.

-The Steens Basalt captured a highly detailed record of the earth's magnetic reversal that occurred roughly 15 million years ago.
+The Steens Basalt captured a highly detailed record of the Earth's magnetic reversal that occurred roughly 15 million years ago.
 Over a 10,000-year period, more than 130 flows solidified – roughly one flow every 75 years.
 As each flow cooled below about 500 C, it captured the magnetic field's orientation-normal, reversed, or in one of several intermediate positions.
 Most of the flows froze with a single magnetic orientation.
 However, several of the flows, which freeze from both the upper and lower surfaces, progressively toward the center, captured substantial variations in magnetic field direction as they froze.
 The observed change in direction was reported as 50⁰ over 15 days.

-The major Columbia River Basalt Group flows
+Major flows

 Steens Basalt

 The Steens Basalt flows covered about 50000 km2 of the Oregon Plateau in sections up to 1 km thick.
 It contains the earliest identified eruption of the CRBG large igneous province.
 The type locality for the Steens basalt, which covers a large portion of the Oregon Plateau, is an approximately 1000 m face of Steens Mountain showing multiple layers of basalt.
 The oldest of the flows considered part of the Columbia River Basalt Group, the Steens basalt, includes flows geographically separated but roughly concurrent with the Imnaha flows.
 Older Imnaha basalt north of Steens Mountain overlies the chemically distinct lowermost flows of Steens basalt; hence some flows of the Imnaha are stratigraphically younger than the lowermost Steens basalt.